ess-dive-workspace/essdive-hydrologic-monitoring/HydroRF_Instructions.md

 ### SCOPE
 * The ESS-DIVE Hydrologic Monitoring Reporting Format (RF) is intended for water level, temperature, electrical conductivity, specific conductance, dissolved oxygen, and pH data measured in situ using sensors deployed in water bodies. **The user can also include data from variables/parameters outside the scope.**
 * This RF is designed to be flexible for each user’s needs.
 Aside from required template fields, the user should only populate their file with the template fields relevant to their data. **The user can also include other columns beyond what is specified in the templates.**
 * This RF is designed to comply with other ESS-DIVE RFs, including the ESS-DIVE File Level Metadata (FLMD) and CSV RFs.
+* Within the FLMD file, the [standard](https://github.com/ess-dive-workspace/essdive-file-level-metadata/blob/main/flmd_quick_guide.md#standard) for each hydrologic monitoring reporting format related file should be **ESS-DIVE Hydrologic Monitoring v1**.
+If submitting your dataset to ESS-DIVE, include the keyword **ESS-DIVE Hydrologic Monitoring Reporting Format** in the package-level metadata.

 ### CONTENT
 This Reporting Format includes the following